Phrase and beyond

 Software localization

-WordPress is absolutely massive: Over 38% of all websites are based on the free content management system (CMS), and over 60% of CMS-based websites have chosen WordPress.
-Its architecture, ease of use, and massive ecosystem of plugins and themes are no doubt contributors to this colossal success.
+WordPress is absolutely massive: Over 43% of all websites are based on the free content management system (CMS), and over 60% of CMS-based websites have chosen WordPress.
+Its architecture, ease of use, and massive ecosystem of themes and plugins are all contributors to this great success.

-When it comes to localization, if you want a professional workflow that works for your team of managers, developers, and translators, you’ll do well to localize your WordPress site with the WordPress integration for Phrase Strings.
+When it comes to making your WordPress site multilingual, if you want a professional workflow that works for your whole team of developers and translators, you’ll do well to localize your site with the WordPress localization plugin for Phrase Strings.

 In this tutorial, we’ll build a little demo site to show you how easy it is to spin up a Phrase project, connect it to WordPress, and get to localizing your pages and posts in minutes.
 We’ll also use the popular Polylang plugin to add a language switcher to our site.
 Let’s get cooking.